andycroll/andycroll.com/_posts/2017/2017-10-01-dont-use-default-scope.markdown

 ## But why?

 Two reasons.
-Both to do with later confusion and bug hunting.
+Both to do with avoiding later confusion and bug hunting.

-Adding a default scope _also_ affects your model initialization.
-If you have a default scope (as in the example), your `Post.new` is defaulted to `hidden = false` whether you were expecting it or not.
+Adding a default scope affects your model initialization.
+In the example, `Post.new` is defaulted to `hidden = false` whether you are expecting it or not.

 Trying _not_ to use your defined default scope is a pain.
 To remove the `default_scope` when you don't need it you have to use the `unscoped` scope (!) which removes _all_ applied conditions including associations.

 i.e. `Post.first.comments.unscoped` would return every comment in your database, not just those for the first `Post`.

-The explicit use of named scopes is a clearer solution than a `default_scope` that might lead to confusion or complexity at a later date.
+The explicit use of named scopes is a clearer solution.
 Using `default_scope` will lead to many hours of bug hunting.
 Don’t do it to yourself.

 ### Where might I use it?